lupyuen/lupyuen.github.io/src/fb.md

 ![Fixed Missing Pixels in PinePhone Image](https://lupyuen.github.io/images/fb-test3.jpg)

+TODO: Can we copy the pixels for the partial screen area?
+Probably, needs more rigourous testing

 _How do other PinePhone operating systems handle this?_

 We might need to handle TCON0 Vertical Blanking (`TCON0_Vb_Int_En` / `TCON0_Vb_Int_Flag`) and TCON0 CPU Trigger Mode Finish (`TCON0_Tri_Finish_Int_En` / `TCON0_Tri_Finish_Int_Flag`) like this...